maximmax42/Discord-CustomRP/README.md

 Download the latest version from [Releases](https://github.com/maximmax42/Discord-CustomRP/releases) page and run the .exe installer!
 Or, if you prefer the portable version, download the zip, unpack it somewhere, preferably in a separate folder, and start it up.
 Upon starting, you will be prompted to open a setup manual.
 You can open it later by pressing F1 or going Help -> Open Manual.
 ### Updating
 If you installed the app, updating is literally as easy as running the installer for the newer version.
 If you use a portable version, please make sure to extract updated files into the same folder as you did before to keep your settings.
+### Troubleshooting & Feedback
+If you have any problems with the app, please check out [FAQ](https://github.com/maximmax42/Discord-CustomRP/wiki/FAQ) first.
+If it doesn't help, or you have suggestions on making the app more functional, you can open an issue ticket, or contact me on Discord - maximmax42#5572.

 ## Translations
 So far, the app supports these languages: